lawrencewoodman/rulehunter/README.md

 Contributing
 ------------
-If you want to improve this program make a pull request to the [repo](https://github.com/vlifesystems/rulehuntersrv) on github.
+If you want to improve this program make a pull request to the [repo](https://github.com/vlifesystems/rulehunter) on github.
 Please put any pull requests in a separate branch to ease integration and add a test to prove that it works.
-If you find a bug, please report it at the project's [issues tracker](https://github.com/vlifesystems/rulehuntersrv/issues) also on github.
+If you find a bug, please report it at the project's [issues tracker](https://github.com/vlifesystems/rulehunter/issues) also on github.

 Licence
 -------
-Rulehuntersrv - A server to find rules in data based on user specified goals
+Rulehunter - A server to find rules in data based on user specified goals

 Copyright (C) 2016 [vLife Systems Ltd](http://vlifesystems.com)